Tools

 synthpop

-Synthpop is a tool for programmatic generation of synthetic data by analysing real datasets and then modelling and mimicking them.
+Synthpop is a tool for programmatic generation of synthetic data by analyzing real datasets and then modelling and mimicking them.
 It also allows for integration of various generic statistical distributions in the output.
+Synthpop is open source and provided as a package for the R programming environment.
+Most use cases currently require some basic programming knowledge, although a web interface is in development.

 To use synthpop, first install R and – especially if you are new to R – RStudio.
 You can access synthpop in R or RStudio by installing it from the CRAN repository with the command: install.packages("synthpop").